shomik-singh/shomik-singh/README.md

 - 👋 Hi, I’m @shomik-singh.
 I work as a software developer.
-- 👀 I'm here to learn and grow my coding skills
+- 👀 I'm here to learn and grow my coding skills.
+I will host my projects and learning here.
 - 🌱 I’m currently learning Data Structures and Algorithms.
 - 📫 How to reach me shomiksingh96@gmail.com